g00glen00b/dimitri.codes/src/posts/2014-05-17-mean-application-setup/index.md

 ---
 title: "Working with the MEAN stack: Application setup"
 date: "2014-05-17"
+categories: ["JavaScript", "Tutorials"]
+tags: ["AngularJS", "Express", "JavaScript", "MongoDB", "Node.js"]
 ---

 In an earlier article/tutorial series I told you how you could create your own application using AngularJS and the HTML Local storage to persist the data.
-If you missed it, be sure to check it out [here](http://wordpress.g00glen00b.be/introduction-angularjs/ "Introduction to AngularJS").
+If you missed it, be sure to check it out [here](/introduction-angularjs/ "Introduction to AngularJS").
 The local storage is great but what if we want to persist the data somewhere inside a database and share that information across all clients?

 In this tutorial I will convert the app I wrote using AngularJS to make it use the MEAN stack.
 Don't worry, there's nothing mean about the MEAN stack.
 The MEAN stack is a pure JavaScript stack containing: